Fred Morgan Kirby: Employees

-An Expanding Venture
+An expanding venture

 In 1885, Fred Kirby bought out Charles Sumner Woolworth.
 In 1888, Kirby opened a second store in Williamsport, Pennsylvania.
 The store’s success led to a third.
 Kirby began opening a new store every four months and operated as F. M. Kirby & Co.
 Then, Kirby expanded his company to include stores in Indiana, Illinois, Kentucky, Michigan, Virginia, West Virginia, North Carolina, South Carolina and Louisiana.
 By 1911, Kirby owned 96 stores with a capital of about $5,000,000.

 In 1912, F. M. Kirby & Co. merged with the larger F. W. Woolworth that owned 300 stores, to create F. W. Woolworth Co.
 The resulting F. W. Woolworth Co. had a capital of over $65,000,000.
 While prices rose on almost all other products in other stores, the “variety and value of merchandise offered by the Woolworth stores [were] constantly increasing.”

 A Republican, Kirby was a presidential elector in 1920.